 2. What type of work will we do?

-Every Catholic Mission Trips Inc. site is unique.
+Every Catholic Mission Trips, Inc., site is unique.
 We have some destinations that are “labor intensive” and others that are less labor intensive and more geared toward cultural immersion.
 Each destination is unique.
 Your group also has the opportunity to choose the type of work they would like to do by choosing the destination.
 If you would like a site that involves heavy manual labor then you might like some of our International or South Texas trips.
-If you would like to work in an orphanage then you might consider a Honduras trip.
+If you would like to work in an orphanage then you might consider a International trip.
 We really leave it up to you to decide what type of trip you would like to go on.
-You can also work together as a group and do some fundraising and choose what kind of work you would like to participate in.
-You can take on a house project or a chapel project.
-We like to give a lot of freedom to the group when trying to choose a mission trip.

 3. Will we be working with other groups?

-Unless your group reserves all of a week’s spaces (usually 45-50), your group will have the wonderful opportunity of serving alongside other Catholic Youth.
+Unless your group reserves all of a week’s spaces (usually 50-60), your group will have the wonderful opportunity of serving alongside other Catholic Youth.
 Your youth will be divided into work teams.
 These teams may consist of youth from other Catholic churches.
 There will be 2 adults assigned to each group.
+It is also possible for your group to be the only group signed up for that week.

 4. Are the sites safe?
 Food, water etc…

-All students will be with adult chaperones while an any mission trip.
+All students will be with adult chaperones while on any mission trip.
 We carry a 4 to 1 youth to adult ratio.
-We also offer CPR and First Aid training to all Catholic Mission Trip Staff.
-We also have every group go through a water orientation to explain what type of water is safe to drink and which type is not and an overerall Safety Orientation that addresses all saftey concerns.
+We also offer CPR and First Aid training to all Catholic Mission Trips, Inc., Staff.
+We also have every group go through a Safety Orientation that addresses all safety concerns.

 5. Who leads a Catholic Mission Trips Inc. trip?